Changes in 2017

 It is also important to bear in mind that the ad-hoc locums are not necessarily providing additional resource for the general practice workforce as they tend to work in practices to provide temporary, short-term cover for short periods of sickness or other absence.
 (GP absences of longer duration, such as for maternity or paternity leave, or long-term sickness are likely to be covered in a different fashion, such as with a GP on a fixed-term contract.)

 While it is important to understand and quantify the scale of the contribution of ad-hoc locums to the general practice workforce, there is a risk that including them in the main workforce totals artificially inflates our understanding of the figures, as in most cases they are not increasing capacity within the workforce.
 For example, a GP working 37.5 hours per week who is absent due to sickness for a week is still a member of the practice’s workforce and is counted in the statistics with an FTE and headcount of one.
 At the same time, an ad-hoc locum providing cover would also contribute one to the headcount figures and a pro-rata’d amount to the FTE total.
 This means that two people would be counted for the week in question, but with only one available to work, thus distorting the figures.

-Annex B in the Excel Bulletin also includes headcount figures for the additional roles that some ad-hoc locums hold in general practices.
+Annexes B and C in the Excel Bulletin also includes headcount figures for the additional roles that some ad-hoc locums hold in general practices.
 We recommend that these figures be treated with caution.
 While adding the ad-hoc locum FTE figures to the FTE totals in the Excel Bulletin can give a clearer picture of the level of service delivered by general practices, it is not appropriate to simply add the ad-hoc locum headcount figures to the totals in the main bulletin.